SatelliteShorelines/SDS_Benchmark/README.md

 3. Truc Vert, France [ref](https://www.nature.com/articles/s41597-020-00750-5#Tab2)
 4. Torrey Pines, California, USA [ref](https://www.nature.com/articles/s41597-019-0167-6)

 The first Jupyter notebook, [1_preprocess_datasets.ipynb](https://github.com/kvos/SDS_Benchmark/blob/main/1_preprocess_datasets.ipynb), provides the code to download and process the publicly available shoreline datasets into time-series of shoreline change along cross-shore transects.
+Everyone is encouraged to run this notebook to get familiar with the benchmark sites.

 The following inputs are provided for each site:
 - `Region of Interest (ROI)`: to download/crop the satellite imagery